Frequently Asked Questions

 A respondent (physician) may submit any information relevant to the complaint to an investigator, including medical information or patient records.

-When an investigator has completed their investigation, they must prepare a report of the investigation and provide a copy of the investigation report to the investigation committee.
+When an investigator has completed their investigation, they must prepare a summary of the investigation and provide a copy of the investigation summary to the investigation committee.

 The Medical Act allows a complainant to appeal the dismissal of their complaint by the Registrar through an Independent Review Committee (IRC).
 A request for appeal must be submitted in writing within 30 days of the date of the dismissal.
-The Independent Review Committee may uphold the dismissal, conduct its own investigation, or refer the matter to an Investigation Committee.
+The IRC may uphold the dismissal, conduct its own investigation, or refer the matter to an investigation Committee.
 The decision of the IRC is final.

 If I file a complaint with the College, am I expected to appear before the Investigations Committee?